...

 Pho Bo, Vietnamese Soup

-Sit and watch 1,000’s of motorbikes and scooters whizzing past against the amazing backdrop of the Turtle temple in the middle of the lake
+Sit and watch 1,000’s of motorbikes and scooters whizzing past against the amazing backdrop of the Turtle Temple in the middle of the lake

 Saigon Sandwich, Katong